As a City Councilmember and fifth-generation resident of Anacortes,

 public forums, visioning sessions, and workshops, the City Council adopted a completely new Comprehensive Plan in 2016 that sets the stage for the next 20 years in Anacortes.

 - Municipal Fiber.
-A member of the City Council's fiber committee, Ryan has advocated for a municipal fiber network to serve residents and businesses throughout the city, while insisting
+A member of the City Council's fiber committee, Ryan has advocated for the municipal fiber network that Anacortes is now building to serve residents and businesses throughout the city, while insisting

 on a serious business plan to ensure the network pays for itself and doesn't burden taxpayers who don't participate.